Angel87develop/Inkdrop-noteapp/resources/welcomeNote.md

 ## Headings

-Here are all the heading formats currently supported by **Inkdrop**:
+Here are all the heading formats currently supported by **NoteForge**:

 # Heading 1